ReFlex+ Supercharger Boost Control Wiring and Software Setup

 Now we'll touch on the Feed Forward (FF) tables, these tables are available in both kPa and PSIA, I prefer kPa for manifold pressure so that's the tables we'll stick with for this explanation.
 While the boost control will work without these tables, they provide a "base" table to characterize the boost control valve being used and allow the system to hit it's target boost as fast as possible under any condition.
 Shown above is the X-Axis table for FF table, this table should be set to range across the boost capability of the vehicle from low to high.
 So with a bypass valve there is always some minimum amount of boost that you will see, in the case of this vehicle the minimum is 115 kPa with the bypass full open and the maximum based off the pulley selection with the bypass closed is 210 kPa.

 Once you have the FF boost operating levels defined, open the FF - Target kPa Duty Cycle (DC) and add the corresponding DC that drives that boost level.
 Now of course, you won't know what these values are so there are a few ways to determine these and we'll get to those later.
-For now, if you're using a Dual Port Vacuum Bypass or SmoothBoost I'd recommend leaving the default values shown above to start with.
+For now, if you're using a Dual Port Vacuum Bypass I'd recommend leaving the default values shown above to start with.
+For SmoothBoost you'll need the DC value to reach 0 when you command maximum boost, so based on your peak boost determined by pulley selection, set that boost value to 0 DC in the Feed Forward table.

 Finally, it's time to get into setting our target boost levels!
 Let's open the boost Control category and select the "BoostPID - kPa Target - MPH vs Ethanol%" map.